dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 In the case of your JWT tokens, for instance, the client can be made responsible for the creation of a valid token, after which it can supply it to the server, while requesting its logon.

 The rule that commands don't return data, however, doesn't mean that your REST API is required to do the same.
 Your API can happily return a value for something your command cannot.
-For instance, validation errors can happily be returned, even though the command might have through a `ValidationException` in that case.
+For instance, validation errors can happily be returned, even though the command might have thrown a `ValidationException` in that case.

 Still, there might be corner cases.
-I experienced those too often be centralized around logon process of an application, even though, I think that in many cases it can still be prevented.
+I experienced those to often be centralized around logon process of an application, even though, I think that in many cases it can still be prevented.

 But for those exceptional scenarios, you might still be able to internally use commands, but at the API layer you might be forced to create some custom logic.
 This can happen, for instance, when it is not appropriate to let the client generate an ID.
 In that case, you can do that as part of your Web API Facade.
 For instance: